 In the midst of my fieldwork into the “future of books,” I encountered an equally familiar and unfamiliar character: the academic author.
 Certainly, I knew a thing or two about such a figure.
 During my many years as an acquisitions editor at a university press, I had published an awful lot of them, and, as a graduate student doing dissertation fieldwork, I was in preparation to become one myself.
 As they say, some of my best friends are academic authors!
 Yet, at the same time, this new academic author, this ethnographic datum before me, was curiously distinct.

 The context was the proposed conclusion to litigation over Google’s book digitization program, announced in 2004 and quickly the object of legal dispute.
-In 2005, author and publisher trade groups had banded together into only large class-action lawsuit, charging Google with massive copyright infringement.
+In 2005, author and publisher trade groups had banded together into one large class-action lawsuit, charging Google with massive copyright infringement.
 For two years, author and publisher representatives negotiated and, in late 2008, they revealed a settlement that resolved their differences.
 Their plan was essentially to turn Google’s database of digitized books into a commercial product sold by subscription to libraries.
 This way there would be money for everybody: authors, publishers, and Google—in what was called a “win-win-win.”
 Despite their confident sense of achievement, opposition to the settlement slowly grew, from expected and unexpected quarters until, in February 2011, the judge in the case finally rejected it.
-Despite its defeat, the maelstrom it put into motion was productive, and one just product was the “academic author.”
+Despite its defeat, the maelstrom it put into motion was productive, and one such product was the “academic author.”
 Continue reading

 (Savage Minds is pleased to run this essay by guest author Whitney Battle-Baptiste as part of our Writer’s Workshop series.
 Whitney is Associate Professor of Anthropology at the University of Massachusetts, and is a historical archaeologist specializing in race, gender, and cultural landscapes.
 She is the author of Black Feminist Archaeology (Left Coast Press, 2011), and of articles on slavery in the southern USA including “Sweepin’ Spirits: Power and Transformation on the Plantation Landscape.”
 Her latest research is at the Millars Plantation on the island of Eleuthera in the Bahamas.)